Azure-Samples/openai-python-enterprise-logging/README.md

 - Details for enabling Subscription based access to API's: [API Management Subscriptions](https://learn.microsoft.com/en-us/azure/api-management/api-management-subscriptions)
   - Note: To enable API usage via existing libraries, such as Semantic Kernel etc... you can also adjust the "Subscription" settings for the API to the following,
     <br/>![image](https://github.com/SOE-YoungS/openai-python-enterprise-logging/assets/95053834/97a30a2d-bb71-456c-ba8c-f376c5c255fa)
+    <br/>In the calling client (using the library), you then set the "OpenAI / Azure OpenAI" URL & Key to the values for your API base URL / APIM subscription key.

 ### Logging OpenAI completions
 - Once the API Management layer has been configured, you can configure existing OpenAI python code to use the API layer by adding the subscription key parameter to the completion request: